Daniel J. Frey

 Or do they only think of themselves?

-The political and social fringe can draw attention, but when it comes down to doing the real work, they trip up the body.
+The political and social fringe can draw attention, but when it comes down to doing the real work, they trip up the body politic.

 Fringes, political, and social fringes are out only for themselves.

-Like the social media poster who sets out a sympathy trap, they bait for clicks only to raise their following number.
+Like the social media poster who sets out a sympathy trap, they bait for clicks only to increase their following.

 They're not there for the children.

-They're not there for the person who has done there time and needs a job.
+They're not there for the person who has done their time and needs a job.

 They're not there for those who have lost the people they love through addiction.

-They're not there to feed the poor, clothe the naked and give comfort to those that despair.
+They're not there to feed the hungry, clothe the naked, and give comfort to those who despair.

 No.